cr0sis/rgbUrself-Hat/README.md

 Think knightrider, only way more flamboyant.

-## What colours can the lightstrip/hat be changed to from chat?
+## What  can the lightstrip/hat do via chat?

-Red, Yellow, Blue, Orange, Pink, Purple, Aqua and Green.
+You can lengthen or shorten the delay between its default routines with !hat faster or !hat slower (changes by 1 second increments from baseline 10 seconds delay)

+You can also skip directly to the next routine with !hat next

 ## How can chat do this?

-Add a streamlabs (or other) chat command for !hat then have its output say  "{user.name} has flooped the hat to: colour"
+Add a streamlabs (or other) chat command for !hat then have its output say  "{user.name} changed delay: {1}"

-Then chat can do !hat red/yellow/etc, when the nodemcu bot sees the string "flooped the hat to:" it looks for a colour after the :
+Then chat can do !hat faster/slower/next

 ## Why the yeelight smartbulb integration?